harsh-ps-2003/pikachu/README.md

 * It's BFT now :)
 * Traditional Chord doesn't specify any encryption, leaving communication vulnerable to man-in-the-middle attacks or data tampering.
 Noise Protocol Framework has been used to tackle this which automatically handles peer authentication, reducing the risk of Sybil attacks
-* Instead of TCP/UDP, gRPC has been used
 * [mDNS](https://datatracker.ietf.org/doc/html/rfc6762) has been used for local peer discovery

 ### Reference